Did you hear that whisper?

 You know what that was?
 Your body sending you a message.
 Didn’t require any woo.
 Probably doesn’t sound ‘intuitive,’ does it?
 Contact dermatitis isn’t so much a whisper as an announcement with authority.

 But let’s look at another situation.
 How about bloating.
 It’s that feeling you get at the end of the day when your belly is so full your pants don’t fit.
 Maybe the pudgy tummy that you dislike in your profile image in the mirror.
 You’ve tried all kinds of things, from weight loss to core exercises, and still you have this pooch.

 Would you consider bloating a message?
 You should.
 Bloating is a message from your body that the food you’re eating isn’t getting digested and is instead causing inflammation and swelling.
 Time to look at your diet and reassess.
 You might not have any other symptoms of food issues, but you’re getting a whisper from your body that if you don’t heed, will soon become louder and more uncomfortable.

 You get whispers from your body all day long, but you’ve learned to ignore them or been reassured that it’s ‘perfectly normal.’
 Well, they may not be a sign of a serious illness, but they’re just as important.
 I encourage you to start paying closer attention to the way you feel throughout the day.
 Maybe set an alarm for three to four different times each day.
 When it goes off, do a quick scan of your body and notice what’s going on.
 Write in a journal if you like, or just post a sticky note.
 Over time, you’ll see patterns that tell you a lot about what your body needs to function at its best.

 Learning to hear the whispers from your body is a skill that will serve you well in uncovering the best way to nourish your body.
 You already know what you need, you just need to listen.

 Need some help deciphering the whispers?
 I can help you understand what your body is saying.
-Schedule a free conversation and we’ll talk about what’s going on for you.
+Connect with me and we’ll talk about what’s going on for you.